lt-project-repository/lt-peoject/README.md

 # Long-tailed Classification via Balanced Gradient Margin Loss
-This is the source code for our paper: Long-tailed Classification via Balanced Gradient Margin Loss based on Pytorch.
+This is the source code for our paper: Gradient-Aware Logit Adjustment Loss for Long-tailed Classifier based on Pytorch.

 ## Installation
 **Requirements**